 When you combine The Public’s penchant for cheap sentiment and its social advocacy message, you get the equivalent of cinematic social conscience fluffernutter that is spread too thin.

-The Public was inspired by a common practice across the country of the homeless population using urban public libraries as a way to get off the streets during the day because the government-funded buildings can’t turn them away.
+A common practice across the country inspired the Public.
+The opening of urban public libraries to allow the homeless to get off the streets during the day.
+These are government-funded buildings.
+You can’t turn them away.
 Sadly, when the libraries close for the night, there aren’t enough shelters to house the ever-growing population.
-This is the main point of emphasis in the film, where a string of brutally cold winter nights claim multiple lives simply because they don’t have a roof over their heads.
+This is the main point of emphasis in the film, where a string of brutally cold winter nights claim multiple lives simply because they don’t have a warm roof over their heads.

-Then, there are several moments of the disingenuous variety that filmmakers are always so fond of; Slater’s politician character is running for Mayor of Cincinnati but is behind in the polls because the voters feel he isn’t relatable.
-Wouldn’t he be better served in displaying actions of human kindness, bringing in food, clothing, and calling for an emergency shelter for his constituents?
+Then, filmmakers are always so fond of several moments of the disingenuous variety; Slater’s politician character is running for Mayor of Cincinnati.
+His problem is that he is behind in the polls because the voters feel he isn’t relatable.
+Wouldn’t he be better served in displaying actions of human kindness?
+Like bringing in food and clothing?
+Even calling for an emergency shelter for his constituents?
 After all, he is a District Attorney that has to be tough on crime, but as a Mayor, you need to show the people you care about the greater good.
 Does he perform a photo-op and take a victory lap?
 No, he acts on a petty vendetta and resorts to spreading “fake news.”